Table of Contents:

 Monitoring: Track both authorized and unauthorized sellers through bots and automation rules to look for any sudden price drops, low stock, and harmful discounts.

-At the same time, it’s just as important to constantly monitor MAP violations and notify sellers about the same.
+At the same time, it’s just as important to constantly monitor for Amazon MAP violations and notify sellers about the same.

 Request a demo to learn how you can automatically find and remove unauthorized sellers.